umulmrum/holiday/README.md

 ### Notes on Swiss Holidays

-- Holidays in Switzerland are really complicated as they differ widely in the different cantons and some holidays are celebrated inofficially or only in parts of a canton.
-The implemented rules are a best guess of what makes sense in the scope of this library (which also means that some holidays are omitted if they are a celebrated only in very few communities).
+- Holidays in Switzerland are really complicated as there is wide fragmentation on if or how holidays are celebrated.
+  The implemented rules are a best guess of what makes sense in the scope of this library (written by someone who isn't from Switzerland).
 I'm open for improvements.

 ### Notes on Christian Holidays